MikhailVosorov/FirstProject/README.md

 # FirstProject
-This repository is made to to study how to work with GitHub, nothing interesting
+This repository is made to study how to work with GitHub, nothing interesting